hamler-lang/hamler/README.md

 ## **Core Team**

+We would like to give a big shout-out to the [Purescript][PureScriptSite] team and community for all years of efforts making its amazing compiler.
 The Hamler core team comes from [EMQ Technologies Co., Ltd.](https://emqx.io/) now.

 - [Feng Lee](https://github.com/emqplus): Designer of Hamler Language
 - [Yang M](https://github.com/EMQ-YangM): Implemented Hamler Compiler